Model-based resonance tracking of linear systems: Complex state-space model

-where the random variables $w_k$ and $v_k$ are proper (circular) complex random variables with the complex Gaussian $\mathcal{CN}$ probability density function; that is $w_k \sim \mathcal{C N}(0, \, Q)$ and $v_k \sim \mathcal{C N}(0, \, R)$.
+where $w_k$ and $v_k$ are proper random variables with a complex Gaussian ($\mathcal{CN}$) probability density function, that is, $w_k \sim \mathcal{CN}(0, \, Q)$ and $v_k \sim \mathcal{CN}(0, \, R)$.
 The complex envelope of white real-valued Gaussian signals has been shown to be complex proper normal, where the properness arises from the stationarity assumption \cite{Picinbono1994,Neeser1993}.
-Equation~(\ref{eq:lti_complex_output}) follows from~(\ref{eq:lti_model_output}) using the same procedure.
-We refer to the system~(\ref{eq:lti_complex_state}-\ref{eq:lti_complex_output}) as the complex state space (CSS) model.
+Eq.~(\ref{eq:linear_complex_output}) follows from~(\ref{eq:ltv_output}) using the same procedure.
+We refer to the system~(\ref{eq:linear_complex_state}-\ref{eq:linear_complex_output}) as the complex state space (CSS) representation.

-We note that the conversion of the LTI system to the CSS can be derived by substitution of the analytic signal representation directly into~(\ref{eq:lti_model_state}-\ref{eq:lti_model_output}).
-The derivation is simpler than the presented one, but it lacks the intuition and the reasoning for the complex representation of the variables.
-Nonetheless, we apply it for the derivation of a continuous-time CSS, presented in Appendix~\ref{app:continuousTimeCSS}.
+The conversion of an LTV system into the CSS representation can be derived by substituting the analytic signal directly into~(\ref{eq:ltv_state}-\ref{eq:ltv_output}).
+The derivation is simpler and directly relates each signal to its complex envelope but lacks intuition and reasoning for the complex representation of the variables.
+The substitution of $u_k = s_k e^{j \theta_k}$ and $\tilde{w}_k = w_k e^{j \theta_k}$ into (\ref{eq:ltv_state}) results in